 The BBC’s vast library of sound effects — 33,000 of them — is open to the public

-The internet is now a bit more noisy.
-That's because audio files on social media have rediscovered an amazing fact.
+The internet has gotten a little bit more noisy lately as audio files on social media have rediscovered an amazing fact.
 The BBC's vast sound effects library is open to the public.
-Thousands of clips can be downloaded for free, so people have been pulling out all kinds of weird sounds.
+Thousands of clips can be downloaded for free, and people have been pulling out all kinds of weird sounds.
 NPR's Chloe Veltman did, too.

 CHLOE VELTMAN, BYLINE: The archive contains old sounds like this steam engine built in the 1880s...